scssyworks/argon-calendar/README.md

 const today = calendar.getToday();
 ```

-## Destroy the calendar
+## Destroy calendar

 ```js
 calendar.destroy();
 ```

-# Just an FYI !!!
+## Important!

-Argon calendar does not: <br>
+Argon calendar does not support (and probably will never support) following features: <br>
+1. Range selection by clicking date elements <br>
-1. Automatically populate input fields.<br>
+2. Automatically populate input fields <br>
-2. Implement events to select date or date range.<br>
-3. Provide a month or year view yet (very common is calendar plugins these days). <br>
+3. Display calendar as a popup <br>

+Please note that argon calendar does not assume how your calendar component should behave or look like.
+It provides a set of APIs which are crucial for a a calendar plugin to work.
+The plugin part is what you need to build yourself.

 # Your contribution